supervacuo/data-hack-day/README.rst

 * Automatically import some metadata from YouTube videos and their comments by pasting in the video ID, thanks to the `python-gdata YouTube API`_.
-* Create "Media objects" corresponding to online news stories, either by manual entry or CSV upload.
+* Create "Media objects" corresponding to online news stories, either by manual entry, CSV upload or RSS parsing (*e.g.* for use with Google Alerts)
 * Manage (edit and delete) "Media objects".
 * Bugs and incompleteness (see below)

 To-do
 ----------------------------------

-* Find a better name for the project...
+* Find a better name for the project (the main instance is likely to be called "Media Lineage"; see our `unfortunately-not-buzzwordy-enough-and-thus-unsuccessful-funding-proposal`_).
 * Navigation controls on visualisation.
 * Use beeswarm plots for responses.
 * Work out some kind of bundling / packing layout for the overall visualisation.